andrewlalis/slf4d/docs/src/guide/README.md

 }
 ```

-Then when I go to make an app using `my_lib`, I can simply configure logging once in my app, and any modules using SLF4D will have their messages handled according to my configuration:
+Then when I go to make an app using `my_lib`, I can configure logging _once_ in my app, and any modules using SLF4D will have their messages handled according to my configuration:

 ```d
 module my_app;